William Langdon: Legal and judicial career

-In November 1905, city voters elected Langdon as district attorney of San Francisco, and in 1907 re-elected him to a second term.
+In November 1905, city voters elected Langdon as district attorney of San Francisco on the Union Labor ticket, and in 1907 re-elected him to a second term.
 A popular district attorney, Langdon was nominated by the Independence League as its choice for governor in the 1906 elections.
 Langdon's presence as a strong third party candidacy won over 14 percent of the vote, proving to be a spoiler vote in a tight race between Democrat Theodore A. Bell and Republican James Gillett.
 In 1907, one year after the aftermath of the San Francisco earthquake, Langdon carried out the successful prosecutions both of Mayor Eugene Schmitz and political machine operator Abe Ruef for bribery and extortion, along with special assistants Francis J. Heney, Hiram Johnson and Matt Sullivan.

 After his tenure as district attorney, Langdon entered banking, serving with several banks around Modesto and managing the property his wife had inherited from her first husband.

 In 1913, Langdon was appointed to the State Board of Education by governor Hiram Johnson, his former colleague in the graft trials.
 He was elected president of the board, serving in the latter position until 1915 and the former until 1917.

 In 1915, he reentered law when Governor Hiram Johnson appointed Langdon a judge of the Superior Court of Stanislaus County.
 In December 1918, Governor William Stephens appointed Langdon presiding judge of the newly minted First District, Second Division, of the California Court of Appeal.
 In 1920, Langdon was elected to a full term.